juliusikkala/Littleton/README.md

 **Note that windows build files are currently missing**

 Visual Studio 2017 is used for compiling on Windows.
-Place the necessary libraries in extern in the following paths:

-- extern/boost\_1\_66\_0
-- extern/glew-2.1.0
-- extern/glm
-- extern/SDL2-2.0.7
+The build files assume the libraries are installed in:
+C:\boost\_1\_67\_0
+C:\SDL2-2.0.8
+C:\glew-2.1.0
+C:\glm-0.9.9-a2

+If they aren't, you should modify both include directories and linker settings accordingly.

 ## Usage